 4. Offline state — disable the feature entirely if upstream dependencies are known to be unavailable

+Most teams design for the happy path and discover the failure modes in production, under user load, during a demo for the CEO.
 The right fallback depends on the cost of failure.
 For a code completion, degraded mode (simpler completion) is fine.
 For a medical triage tool, only human escalation is acceptable.

 What the tutorials skip